Find Affordable College Courses

 13 Yearly Graduations

 Washington State University is the 3rd most popular school in the nation for students seeking a doctor's degree in botany.
 Each year, around 31,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,457 per year, while in-state graduate students, on average, pay $12,076 per year.
-During the 2020-2021 academic year, 13 people received their doctor's degree in botany from Wazzu.
-About 46% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,976 per year, while in-state graduate students, on average, pay $12,675 per year.
+During the most recent year for which we have data, 13 people received their doctor's degree in botany from Wazzu.

 #4